-- B. Disputes respecting eligibility for election or eligibility to vote shall be decided by the Senate Personnel and Elections Committee, subject to appeal to the Senate. - C. An annual orientation shall be provided for newly elected Senators. - D. Beyond service in the Senate, faculty members of the Senate should expect that they may be called upon to serve on standing and ad hoc (special) committees. - iv.
-Election of Faculty Members to the Senate-Role of Senate Personnel and Elections Committee.
+- complete their regular terms).
+Senate faculty members shall be ineligible for nomination for another term until at least one year has elapsed following the expiration of their terms of office or date of resignation therefrom.
+New terms shall begin on May 15. - 2.
+Disputes respecting eligibility for election or eligibility to vote shall be decided by the Senate Personnel and Elections Committee, subject to appeal to the Senate. - 3.
+An annual orientation shall be provided for newly elected Senators. - 4.
+Beyond service in the Senate, faculty members of the Senate should expect that they may be called upon to serve on standing and ad hoc (special) committees. - iv.
+Election of Faculty Members to the Senate-- Role of Senate Personnel and Elections Committee. - 1.
+General Provisions. - (a) The Senate Personnel and Elections Committee ("Committee") shall supervise elections to the Senate, which shall be conducted during the month of April. - (b) No person shall be nominated or elected to represent more than one area.
+No person shall be elected to the Senate without receiving a majority of all votes cast by the eligible voters in the area which that person is to represent in the Senate. - 2.
+Election Procedures. - (a) Not later than March 1st of each year, the Committee will send an announcement to each area represented in the Senate from which at least one faculty representative's term is set to expire, giving notice that elections are to be held in each such area for new representatives to the Senate.

-A. General Provisions.

-- The Senate Personnel and Elections Committee ("Committee") shall supervise elections to the Senate, which shall be conducted during the month of April. - 2.
-No person shall be nominated or elected to represent more than one area.
-No person shall be elected to the Senate without receiving a majority of all votes cast by the eligible voters in the area which that person is to represent in the Senate.

-B. Election Procedures.

-1. Not later than March 1st of each year, the Committee will send an announcement to each area represented in the Senate from which at least one faculty representative's term is set to expire, giving notice that elections are to be held in each such area for new representatives to the Senate.
 The announcement sent to each area shall describe the applicable eligibility requirements (as specified in this Policy) for both the candidates and the voters for each position for which an election is to be conducted.

-- Subject to approval by the Committee, each area represented in the Senate shall develop its own plan for obtaining nominations and for conducting the election of its allotted representatives to the Senate. - 3.
-Not later than April 15 of each year in which it is authorized to elect one or more representatives to the Senate, each area shall forward to the Committee a report of the person or persons elected to represent that area.
-Each area shall also forward to the Committee all ballots cast in the process of nominating candidates and electing its representative(s) to the Senate. - 4.
-After verifying the election results, the Committee shall announce the roster of newly elected Senators at the May meeting of the Senate.
+- (b) Subject to approval by the Committee, each area represented in the Senate shall develop its own plan for obtaining nominations and for conducting the election of its allotted representatives to the Senate.
+[Ordinarily, each area's election plan shall be described in the approved charter of the area's academic college council (see Policy 6-003).] - (c) Not later than April 15 of each year in which it is authorized to elect one or more representatives to the Senate, each area shall forward to the Committee a report of the person or persons elected to represent that area.
+Each area shall also forward to the Committee all ballots cast in the process of nominating candidates and electing its representative(s) to the Senate. - (d) After verifying the election results, the Committee shall announce the roster of newly elected Senators at the May meeting of the Senate.

-C. Vacancies.
+3. Vacancies.

-In the event the Senate position of an elected faculty member is vacated before expiration of the term for which he or she was elected, the Personnel and Elections Committee shall appoint the runner-up from that member's original election to the Senate to serve the remainder of that member's term or until the next general election held within that area (or if necessary a special election), when the vacancy shall be filled by election for the unexpired term.
+In the event the Senate position of an elected faculty member is vacated before expiration of the term for which the member was elected, the Personnel and Elections Committee shall appoint the runner-up from that member's original election to the Senate to serve the remainder of that member's term or until the next general election held within that area (or if necessary a special election), when the vacancy shall be filled by election for the unexpired term.